lmj/lfarm/README.md

 The `lfarm-gss` system provides support for GSSAPI authentication.
-The `:auth` argument to `lfarm-server:start-server` and `lfarm-client:make-kernel` accepts an instance of `lfarm-gss:gss-auth`.
-This class has two possible initialization
+The `:auth` argument to `lfarm-server:start-server` and `lfarm-client:make-kernel` accepts an instance of `lfarm-gss:gss-auth-server` and `lfarm-gss:gss-auth-client` respectively.
-arguments:

-* `:service-name` - This value is used by the client to indicate which service type should be used when requesting a ticket for the remote service.
+When creating a server, the class `lfarm-gss:gss-auth-server` accepts the initialization keyword `:service-name`.
+This value is indicats which service type should be used when requesting a ticket for the remote service.
 The default is `lfarm`.
 In other words, if an attempt is done to connect to the server at `server.example.com`, the service principal will be `lfarm/server.example.com`.

-* `:allowed-users` - A list of all users that are allowed to connect to the server.
-It is only used by the server.
+When creating a kernel (client), the class `lfarm-gss:gss-auth-client` accepts the initialization keyword `:allowed-users` which specifies a list of all users that are allowed to connect to the server.
 Each element should be a string representing the principal name (including realm) of the user that is allowed to connect.
-For example: `user@EXAMPLE.COM`.
+For example:
+`user@EXAMPLE.COM`.

-If a more complex authorization mechanism is needed which is not covered by the simple user list as described above, you can subclass the `gss-auth` class and then implement the method `lfarm-gss:name-accepted` on your new class.
+If a more complex authorization mechanism is needed which is not covered by the simple user list as described above, you can subclass the `gss-auth-server` class and then implement the method `lfarm-gss:name-accepted` on your new class.
 This generic function takes two arguments, the authentication object and the name to be verified, and should return non-NIL if the user is allowed to connect.